KJSDR/wowtodo/README.md

 ## Overview

 The ToDo List Addon is a lightweight and user-friendly addon for World of Warcraft that allows players to manage their tasks efficiently within the game.
-With a simple interface, you can add, check off, and remove items from your to-do list, helping you stay organized while enjoying your adventures.
+With a simple interface, you can add, check off, and remove items from your to-do list, helping you stay organized.

 ## Features